SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 To make sure that instances don't disappear while they are still needed, ARC tracks how many properties, constants, and variables are currently referring to each class instance.
-ARC will not destroy an instance as long as at least one active reference to that instance still exists.
+ARC will not deallocate an instance as long as at least one active reference to that instance still exists.

 To make this possible,